michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - v: interrupt, break, or destroy
 - v: violate or abuse
 ### Family
-fracture: fractured, fractures, fracturing, refracture+;refracture: refractured
+- fracture: fractured, fractures, fracturing, refracture+
+- refracture: refractured
 ### Examples
 - Lacking the military strength to pull a fractured country together, he said he was the place-warmer for a strongman, Yuan Shikai.
 - Each is poor, plagued by alcoholism and drug abuse and fractured families.